mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 communicated with through ordinary telepathy means that Zhodani do not try to anthropomorphise robots to the same degree as the Imperium.
-An Intendant or Noble need only to try to touch a robot’s mind to know it is not ‘alive’ or see inside the machine’s body with ESP to reveal its workings.
-Nor, in closely monitored Zhodani society, are the fears and prejudices other races have about a ‘robot revolt’ or ‘android doubles’ likely to occur – at least, not without swift treatment by the Thought Police.
+An Intendant or Noble need only to try to touch a robot's mind to know it is not 'alive' or see inside the machine's body with ESP to reveal its workings.
+Nor, in closely monitored Zhodani society, are the fears and prejudices other races have about a 'robot revolt' or 'android doubles' likely to occur – at least, not without swift treatment by the Thought Police.